 Borrowings under the 2015 Term Note bore interest at the greater of: (i) the average prime rate in effect during each month or (ii) the average three-month LIBOR rate during such month, plus 2.5% per annum, plus 7.5% with a minimum rate of 11%, with interest only payments through October 2017, followed by 36 equal monthly installments of principal and interest through October 2020, the maturity date.
-The weighted average interest rate during the years ended December 31, 2016 and 2017 was 11.00% and 11.54%, respectively.
+The weighted average interest rate during the year ended December 31, 2017 was and 11.54%.

-For the years ended December 31, 2016 and 2017, the Company recognized interest expense of \$1.2 million and \$1.1 million, respectively, based on the outstanding balance during the respective periods.
+For the year ended December 31, 2017 and 2016, the Company recognized interest expense of \$1.1 million and \$1.2 million, respectively, based on the outstanding balance during the period.

-During the years ended December 31, 2016 and 2017, amortization of debt issuance costs was \$131,000 and \$132,000, respectively.
+During the year ended December 31, 2017 and 2016, amortization of debt issuance costs was \$132,000 and \$131,000, respectively.
 Amortization of debt issuance costs is recorded in interest expense in the consolidated statements of operations.